Damn I Wish I Was Your Lover

 "Damn I Wish I Was Your Lover" is a song written and performed by American singer-songwriter Sophie B. Hawkins and produced by Rick Chertoff and Ralph Schuckett.
-Released in March 1992 by Columbia Records as the first single from Hawkins' debut album, Tongues and Tails (1992), the song achieved success in many countries worldwide; in the United States, it reached number five on the Billboard Hot 100.
-It also reached the top 10 in six other countries, including Canada, Denmark, New Zealand, and Norway.
+Released in March 1992 by Columbia Records as the first single from Hawkins's debut album, Tongues and Tails (1992), the song achieved success in many countries worldwide; in the United States, it reached number five on both the Billboard Hot 100 and Cash Box Top 100.
+It also reached the top 10 in six other countries, including Canada, Denmark, New Zealand and Norway.
 In the United Kingdom, the single peaked at number 14 on the UK Singles Chart.
 Two different versions of the music video were made for the song after the first version was banned by MTV for its erotic content.

 Background and composition

 The song's lyrics are written from the perspective of a woman who is observing another woman in an abusive relationship.
-Hawkins has explicitly stated that she is what she terms "omnisexual", which means that a lover's gender does not matter to her.
-The song encourages people to be open-minded about this as well, with the line "Free your mind and you won't feel ashamed", which is meant to combat homophobia and queerphobia.
-The homoerotic nature of the song was rare at the time, as not many songs dealt with the erotic or romantic love between two women, but it was not picked up on by a large group of listeners, and it is still glossed over in many articles discussing lesbian representation in love songs.
+Hawkins has said the song "really is my life story", and that the first line (“That old dog has chained you up all night") was triggered by events in her childhood and the people she was hanging out with.
+Hawkins in an 2008 interview identified as "omnisexual"; the homoerotic nature of the song was in 1992 and it was not picked up on by a large group of listeners.